 Pay per click search engines are those charging for each click-through they direct your way.
-The more you pay for a keyword, the higher it will rank on the pay per click search engines, and the more traffic you'll achieve.
+The more you pay for a keyword, the more competition you'll beat and the more traffic you'll probably get.
 Using the service is straightforward, and the approach has become popular.
 Many searchers prefer these engines, knowing the listings are better maintained, and that advertisers are paying good money to appear.